 Al Munnassir is the wreck of a 3,000 ton navy landing vessel, scuppered by the Oman Navy in 2003 to create an artificial reef.
 Just a little further down the coast from Bandar Al Khairan, the wreck has become a complex ecosystem in a relatively short time.
 It is known as one of the best places to see nudibranches, and is home to seahorses and many varieties of soft coral.
 To dive the Al Munnassir, advanced open water certification is needed.

 These UNESCO protected islands are regarded as the very best place to dive in Oman.
 An hour and a half by boat from Muscat, they are home to turtle nesting beaches, rare marine birds and immaculate coral reefs.
 Indeed, the densest nesting grounds in the world for hawksbill turtles are found here.
 The underwater environment is truly unspoilt and the nutrient-rich waters attract an abundance of sea life, including whale sharks late in the year.
 There is diving to suit all levels.
 Forward planning is required due to permit restrictions and minimum numbers required for the trip.
 Additionally, the area is often at the mercy of weather and sea conditions.

-Surrounded by the warm waters of the Indian Ocean and Gulf of Oman, Musandam has an incredibly wide biodiversity of marine life.
+Surrounded by the warm waters of the Arabian Gulf and Gulf of Oman, Musandam has an incredibly wide biodiversity of marine life.
 This area is often described as the ‘fjords of Arabia’, with its long brilliant blue inlets bordered by steep-sided mountains, an ancient seabed thrust from the depths.
 Underwater, the unique deep drops‐offs and upwelling of cool water provide an abundance of plankton, making it a rich feeding ground for a huge variety of species.
 Dive sites in Musandam are accessible from Khasab or Dibba and are suitable for divers of all levels.